tobek/laminae/notes.md

 23 of them!

+- at least one XEX should be beautiful and cool and successful
+- something pretty futuristic, but not described as such
-- something where everything is like a play, or all interactions are formulaic
+- something where everything is like a play, or all interactions are formulaic - NGD?
     + greek stock characters/jungian archetypes etc
+    + and/or where you are assigned a ritual role in a play, and learning that role is therapeutic - NGC?
+        * Like thinking about how an actor with a very short role might still deeply flesh out history and mindset of char to play it well.
+It goes deeper
 - "an indigenous Amazonian society that shifted seasonally between two entirely different forms of social organization (small, authoritarian nomadic bands during the dry months; large, consensual horticultural settlements during the rainy season)"
 - looking for the chosen one - in an interesting way
     + "I could make a good argument for it being an emergent phenomenon.
 The prophecy might go: "A society of this structure in this environment will inevitably produce a hero of this character.
 When you see him, don't murder him.
 Help him along."
 It's still birth lottery, but shared." https://twitter.com/AaronPogue/status/1444289931162103808
+    + society-wide processes to breed out chosen people/breed - this is bene gesserit right?
 - society that glamorizes maintenance instead of creation?
 LGP
 - death?
+- glitch: the only way to know something is by knowing how it breaks, and everything breaks in a way that's unique to the thing.
+CGD? sounds more like NGD or NND or NED or LED or LND.
 - two planes that have something to say about the presence or absence of free will - perhaps both planes work in the exact same way, but in one the action is taken as an argument for free will and in the other the action is taken as an argument for determinism - probably LXX and corresponding CXX
 - One where she finds the Annals of the Parrigues - some library, or some place connected to a cardinal world?
 - One should be extremely short (maybe no or very few known residents?)
     - like "_____ appears to be a complicated place, but thanks to the efforts of the Forgetful Duke, it all seems rather simple once you've left."
     - CED
 - Which is the most populous?
 LGC?
 Would be good for LGC's character but prob doesn't make sense that most people are that.
 Maybe LGP.
 Might not be about which alignment most people are, but how well the plane keeps petitioners around?
 - Generation ship - high-tech-low-tech caravan across 100,000 mile desert - why? hoping to find the end. how: aperture travels with them.
-XXD - LED?
-NGD/CGD you join for ritual
+XXD - LED or NED?
+NGD you join for ritual. prob LED or at least NED cause it requires a system to sustain itself
+    - if not "hoping to find the end" then would be XXP
+    - interesting stuff about maintaining morale on endless journey, does that work with finding the end? i guess some could give up, maybe there are some scattered communities
+    - generation ship aspect needs inhospitability of space vs spaceship vs finding a planet, so this would need something like that, caravan provides something
-- magical research outpost, maybe in CNC or CGC
+- magical research outpost, maybe in CNC or CGC. this is kind of Bloom islet
 - One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move (NNC, LGD, CNC)
 - Some kind of mirroring or doppelgangering in the way it responds to you
     + james richardson vectors (see in quotes) "You who have proved how much like me you are: how could I trust you?" some kind of doppelganger thing